 Tennessee Online Sportsbook FAQ

-21. Anyone 21 or older will be able to place bets and Tennessee’s online sportsbooks once they’re live.
+21. Anyone 21 or older is able to place bets on Tennessee’s online sportsbooks.

-Online sports betting sites will have new bettors confirm their identity and age using a government-issued form of identification or a Social Security Number.
+Online sports betting sites request that new bettors confirm their identity and age using a government-issued form of identification or a Social Security Number.

-DraftKings is expected to be one of the major players on the Tennessee sports betting scene, and it’s likely they’ll be among the first to launch an offering in The Volunteer State.
+DraftKings is expected to be one of the major players on the Tennessee sports betting scene.

 Unlikely.
 Most sportsbooks in regulated markets require you to have funds in your account to place a wager.
 Other than its online-only sportsbook ecosystem, Tennessee isn’t steering far off the path of its regulated counterparts.

 You will be able to deposit money using a credit card at the state’s sportsbooks.

 Yes.
 College sports are incredibly popular in Tennessee, and bettors can wager on matches.
 This includes in-state schools, which many states restrict from sports betting sites.